-- a) Document the determination of how the child's disability affects their involvement and progress in the general education curriculum.
+- a) Document how the child's disability affects their involvement and progress in the general education curriculum.
 This directly corresponds with the provision that requires the IEP to include measurable annual goals designed to meet the child's needs that result from the child's disability.
 The Adverse Effect should be copied and pasted from the Eligibility Determination paperwork and include specific deficits.
-You will also use this same information on the Educational Services and Placement page. - 1) Example: (Student's name) is eligible for special education services under specific learning disabilities in the areas of reading comprehension and written expression.
-These identified areas adversely affect (student's name) involvement and progress in the general education setting without specific interventions and supplementary aids.
+You will also use this same information on the Educational Services and Placement page. - Example: (Student's name) is eligible for special education services under specific learning disabilities in the areas of reading comprehension and written expression.
+These identified areas adversely affect (student's name) involvement and progress in the general education setting without specific interventions and supplementary aids. - 2) Example: (Student's name) is eligible for special education services under emotional disability in the areas of self-regulation and attention.
+Auditory and tactile sensory stimulation, crowded environments, changes to the routine, making an error and independent work sessions that last more than 20 minutes adversely affect (student's name) involvement and progress in the general education setting without specific interventions and supplementary aids.